winblues/web/main/content/posts/kde-dev-bazzite.md

 > Distrobox uses `podman`, `docker` or `lilipod` to create containers using the Linux distribution of your choice.
 The created container will be tightly integrated with the host, allowing sharing of the `$HOME` directory of the user, external storage, external USB devices and graphical apps (X11/Wayland), and audio.

-Bazzite is based on Fedora, so our plan is to create a Fedora distrobox.
+Bazzite is based on Fedora, so we plan to create a Fedora distrobox.
 In the container, we will install all of our development tools and then build KDE from source.
 The resulting artifacts will be available outside of the container back on the host system.

 To reduce some friction, I've created a Fedora-based [Docker image](https://github.com/ledif/ublue-kde-dev/blob/main/Containerfile) that contains all of the necessary KDE development packages.
 It is available via the [GitHub Container Registry](https://github.com/ledif/ublue-kde-dev/pkgs/container/ublue-kde-dev).